crawfo/vba-midi-file/README.md

          Factory.CreateNewKeySignatureMetaEvent.

 2) Add all events to a collection.
-3) Create an EventTrack object with Factory.CreateNewEventTrack(ByVal trkEvents As Collection).
+3) Create an EventTrack object with

+            Factory.CreateNewEventTrack(ByVal trkEvents As Collection).

-4) Create an EventTracks object with Factory.CreateNewEventTracks(ByVal eventTrks As Collection).
+4) Create an EventTracks object with

+            Factory.CreateNewEventTracks(ByVal eventTrks As Collection).

-5) Create a HeaderChunk object with Factory.CreateNewHeaderChunk
+5) Create a HeaderChunk object with

+            Factory.CreateNewHeaderChunk.

-6) Create an MidiFile object with Factory.CreateNewMidiFile(ByVal hdrChunk As HeaderChunk, ByVal eventTrks As EventTracks).
+6) Create an MidiFile object with

+            Factory.CreateNewMidiFile(ByVal hdrChunk As HeaderChunk, ByVal eventTrks As EventTracks).

-7) To save a MidiFile object as a standard midi file use the FileUtils.WriteToDisk(bytes() As Byte, ByVal fileNameFullyQualified As String) function, passing MidiFile.FileBytes as the bytes parameter.
+7) To save a MidiFile object as a standard midi file use the

+            FileUtils.WriteToDisk(bytes() As Byte, ByVal fileNameFullyQualified As String) function,

+   passing MidiFile.FileBytes as the bytes parameter.